+With more and more supermarkets coming to Phnom Penh, we’ve updated this post to add a few more!
 Despite Cambodia’s status as a developing country, its grocery stores are, compared to many neighboring countries, fantastic.
 Because Cambodia signed up to the World Trade Organization in 2004, the country was flooded with imported goods–maybe not so great for the economy, but the expats in town aren’t complaining!
 Phnom Penh’s supermarkets aren’t cheaper, of course, than shopping at a local market, but if you prefer your meats refrigerated, your prices fixed and access to imported products, you’ve got many options in Phnom Penh, and more are being added all of the time including organic options.
-This updated posts features 7 of the best supermarkets in Phnom Penh.
+This updated posts features the ten best supermarkets in Phnom Penh.

-Lucky is a chain of Western-style grocery stores in Phnom Penh (four at last count) and although the Sihanouk Boulevard branch is not the biggest, it is probably the most popular.
-It seems to be the testing ground for new products, and as of late they have been expanding their selection of foreign foods with lots more imported meats, fruits and cheeses.
-(They’ve even got Greek yogurt and chorizo these days!)
+Lucky is a chain of Western-style grocery stores in Phnom Penh (ten at last count).
+In this post, we used to recommend specific Lucky outlets, because they carried a different selection of various products.
+These days, the stock is more streamlined so we’ve combined their listings into one.
+Lucky Supermarkets have a massive selection of foreign foods, including imported meats, fruits and cheeses, including specialty items including Greek yogurt and chorizo.
 Their selection of vegetables and produce is outstanding, although the prices have been steadily climbing so if you’re watching your wallet, it makes sense to buy the locally available items at a local market for half the cost.
 Lucky also carries a large selection of Western and Asian snack foods as well as dry goods like shampoo and diapers.
-It gets very crowded after work, so plan accordingly.

 160 Sihanouk Blvd, Phnom Penh